daidodo/format-imports-vscode/README.md

     // Disable formatting for files matching glob patterns.
     "excludeGlob": [],

-    // Grouping rules for path patterns. {} is the fall-back group.
+    // Grouping rules for path patterns for imports. {} is the fall-back group.
     "groupRules": ["^react(-dom)?$", "^@angular/", "^vue$", {}, "^[@]", "^[.]"],

     "sortRules": {
       // Sorting rule for import paths.
 Valid values are 'none' or string array.
       "paths": ["_", "aA"],

-      // Sorting rule for imported names.
+      // Sorting rule for imported/exported names.
 Valid values are 'none' or string array.
       "names": ["_", "aA"]
     },

     // Max line length before wrapping.
 0 for no limit.
     "maxLineLength": 80,

-    // Max binding names per line before wrapping.
+    // Max binding names per line before wrapping for imports.
 0 for no limit.
     "maxBindingNamesPerLine": 1,

-    // Max default and binding names per line before wrapping.
+    // Max default and binding names per line before wrapping for imports.
 0 for no limit.
     "maxDefaultAndBindingNamesPerLine": 2,

+    // Max binding names per line before wrapping for exports.
+0 for no limit.
+    "maxExportNamesPerLine": 0,

     // Max names on wrapped lines.
 0 for no limit.
     "maxNamesPerWrappedLine": 1,